conels08/CTO-playground/PROJECT_CONTEXT.md

 - Existing SQLite migrations are not compatible with Postgres; recreate migrations when switching providers.
 - Added demo-mode onboarding flow: `/onboarding` now stores a local demo profile in `localStorage` when unauthenticated and routes to `/dashboard`, while authenticated users still save via `/api/quit-profile`.
 Dashboard now reads that local demo profile and renders computed stats instead of only sample data, and displays whether demo data is local or sample.
 - Switched `getCurrentUserId` to rely on NextAuth session (email) instead of cookie sessionToken; updated `/api/quit-profile`, `/api/progress`, and `/api/checkins` to pass the session for user scoping.
 - Sign-in page devtools may show failed requests for extension-injected scripts; these are browser extension artifacts, not app errors.
-- Sign-in page devtools may show failed requests for extension-injected scripts; these are browser extension artifacts, not app errors.
 - Added explicit request-body validation for quit profile and check-ins to return clean 400s instead of 500s.
 - Added baseline security headers in `next.config.ts` (no CSP to avoid asset breakage in dev).